LOADING

 Follow the Work

-I share shorter observations on RAG architecture, EU AI Act developments, and enterprise AI failures on LinkedIn and X. No hype.
-No tutorials.
-Just what I’m seeing from the inside.
+I share short observations on architecture, system reliability, and lessons learned on LinkedIn and X. No hype.
+Just reflections from practice.

 Profile Image of the Author